 3) Obtain your flu shot prior to the start of clinical externship if it's Flu season!

 2-wk clinical externships will commence on week 7 from Monday-Friday excluding holidays.
 Times will vary depending on the clinical site assigned.
-(Definite clinical days and times are located in the "Handouts" paper icons, for each session offered).
+(For definite clinical days and times, click here.)

 Students must: 1) have the physical stamina to a) stand, walk, stoop, reach and kneel b) lift, carry, push, and pull a minimum of 25 lbs. c) finger-pick, pinch, etc., grasp, wrist flex, and move about hands 2) have sufficient hearing and visual acuity with or without corrective devices; high and low frequency sounds within normal range and disguising of color reactions 3) have sufficient sense of smell for body and environmental odors 4) have ability to comprehend, read, write, and speak English.
 Ability to communicate effectively (comprehend and respond) in verbal/nonverbal and written communication with patients, healthcare team, and the environment.
 5) have the ability to maintain patient confidentiality and exercise ethical judgement, integrity, honesty, and dependability and accountability in the performance of laboratory responsibilities assigned 6) have the ability to function safely and effectively under stress and challenging assignments.